 This medication has been prescribed for your current condition only.
 Do not use it later for another infection unless told to do so by your doctor.
 A different medication may be necessary in that case.

-If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip themissed dose and resume your usual dosing schedule.
+If you miss a dose, skip the missed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.
 Contact your doctor if you miss more than 4 doses.

 Store at room temperature between 68-77 degrees F (20-25 degrees C) away from light and moisture.
 Do not store in the bathroom.
 Keep all medicines away from children and pets.